alixtc/pelage/README.md

     ╞═════╪═════╪═══════╡
     │ 3   ┆ c   ┆ 3     │
     └─────┴─────┴───────┘
-    There is an error in the DataFrame passed to the check function:
+    Error with the DataFrame passed to the check function:
     -->This DataFrame contains values marked as forbidden

 Here are the main keys points: